pbunsee/soupy/README.md

 ```

 ###8.
 Install beautifulsoup4
->Use sudo -H to install beautifulsoup4 (have to use --upgrade flag since it is already installed)
+>Use sudo -H to install beautifulsoup4 (use --upgrade flag if it is already installed)
 ```
 sudo -H pip install beautifulsoup4
 Password: